kartheekpnsn/ML_CodingStandards/README.md

 │   ├── models            <- Scripts to train models and then use trained models to make predictions │   │   ├── train_model.py
 │   │   └── predict_model.py
-│   └── visualization     <- Scripts to create exploratory and results oriented visualizations │       ├── explore.py
+│   ├── visualization     <- Scripts to create exploratory and results oriented visualizations │   |   ├── explore.py
-│       └── visualize.py
+│   |   └── visualize.py
+│   └── deprecated
 │
 ├── cache                 <- This can be used to store .rda files or .pkl files or .npy files
 |